akatche/shareazade/README.md

-# shareazade
+# Shareazade
-Repo for the Shareazade App
+App that helps you watch YouTube videos with your friends online